 For individuals, ‘ordinarily resident’ means an individual who, in any year of assessment is present in Gibraltar for a period of at least 183 days in aggregate or is present in Gibraltar in excess of 300 days in three consecutive years.
 Non-resident means any person other than a person ordinarily resident.

-There is no bar to non-Gibraltar domiciled individuals being tax resident in Gibraltar.
+There is no bar to non-Gibraltar domiciled individuals being tax residents in Gibraltar.

 Computation of Tax